hundertschaft/react-native-scandit/README.md

 # react-native-scandit

->We (Shoplink GmbH) are a premium scandit-partner and in the process of merging our internal react-native bridget into this repository for public access.
+>We (Shoplink GmbH) are a premium scandit-partner and in the process of merging our internal react-native bridge into this repository for public access.
 This project was originally created [by @Boris-c](https://github.com/salathegroup/react-native-scandit) at the Digital Epidemiology Lab at EPFL, Switzerland (Salathe Group).

 ## Installation